smartdevicelink/sdl_evolution/proposals/0058-video-streaming-capabilities.md

         <description>The maximum bitrate of video stream that is supported, in kbps.</description>
     </param>
     <param name="supportedFormats" type="VideoStreamingFormat" array="true" mandatory="false">
-        <description>Detailed information on each format supported by this system.
+        <description>Detailed information on each format supported by this system, in its preferred order (i.e. the first element in the array is most preferable to the system).
 Each object will contain a VideoStreamingFormat that describes what can be expected.</description>
     </param>
 </struct>